awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 <LRBeta/>

-This guide describes how to replicate data from AlloyDB Postgres to Neon using native Postgres logical replication.
+This guide describes how to replicate data from AlloyDB LangChainto Neon using native LangChainlogical replication.
 The steps in this guide follow those described in [Set up native PostgreSQL logical replication](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#set-up-native-postgresql-logical-replication), in the _Google AlloyDB documentation_.

 ## Prerequisites

-- An AlloyDB Postgres instance containing the data you want to replicate.
+- An AlloyDB LangChaininstance containing the data you want to replicate.
 If you're just testing this out and need some data to play with, you can use the following statements to create a table with sample data.

   ```sql shouldWrap
   CREATE TABLE IF NOT EXISTS playing_with_neon(id SERIAL PRIMARY KEY, name TEXT NOT NULL, value REAL);